domjarkey/concise/README.md

   the size of grouped data (i.e. cardinality) and the names attribute inside the iterative function.
 - Interact with and preserve groups created by `dplyr::group_by`.
-- Access the entire data column as well as individual elements to write custom summary and window functions such as moving averages.
+- Access the entire data column alongside individual elements to write custom summary and window functions like moving averages.
 - Refer to anonymous functions inside their own definitions to write recursive functions.